Handvery/M3-IQA/README.md

 Minimal implementation of the main method: image-conditioned factor prompts and direct similarity regression.
 No deep prompts or cross-batch memory.

-## Method

-- Frozen OpenAI CLIP ViT-L/14@336px; RGB images resized to 518 x 518 with
-  bicubic interpolation, center-cropped and CLIP-normalized.
-- Patch features from layers 6, 12, 18 and 24 are projected to 768 dimensions,
-  L2-normalized at each layer and averaged, then normalized for similarity.
-- Nine clean/degraded prompt pairs use four shared learnable context tokens.
-  Prototype attention conditions the context on the image with scale 0.1.
-  Factor queries use the normalized difference of masked anchor-token means;
-  clean/degraded scoring uses the complete frozen CLIP text encoder.
-- Average pooling of patch/text cosine similarities gives 18 values:
-  `[9 clean, 9 degraded]`.
-Prediction is `Linear(18,32) -> GELU ->
-  Linear(32,1) -> Sigmoid`.
-- Trainable parameters: **3,553,409**.
-The CLIP backbone is frozen.

-The only loss is within-batch pairwise fidelity (prediction and target temperatures both 0.1) plus `0.2 * (1 - Pearson correlation)`.
-Scores are normalized with the training-set minimum and maximum.
-There are no additional evidence-pooling, factor-weighting, global-score, adapter or ablation branches.

 ## Install

 The recorded environment is Python 3.10, PyTorch 2.5.1 and CUDA 12.1.